 Benefits of Using a Foley Bulb to Induce Labor

 There are times when being induced is a good idea.
-Foley bulbs are a good option if you want to have an outpatient procedure and go home.
+Foley bulbs are a good option if you want to have an outpatient procedure and go home if your doctor agrees to this.
 Induced labor may be a good idea if you have certain health conditions, including:

 In these cases, it may be safer for your baby to be born and treated than to remain inside.
 Your doctor can help you make a decision about the best way to be induced for your health.